aliibarry/dia-nn_in_parallel/README.md

 Generate a general spectral library based on FASTAs

 Notes
-* Specified `--min-pr-mz 400 --max-pr-mz 1250` to match part 2.
+* Can specify `--min-pr-mz XXX --max-pr-mz XXX` to match part 2.
 Unclear if this increases quantification speed due to slightly smaller overall spectral library?

 ## Part 2 Quantification